aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicercache/_index.md

 ```

 Returns or sets whether a slicer is participating in cross filtering with other slicers that share the same slicer cache, and how cross filtering is displayed.
-Read/write [SlicerCacheCrossFilterType](../../com.aspose.cells/slicercachecrossfiltertype).
+Read/write See [SlicerCacheCrossFilterType](../../com.aspose.cells/slicercachecrossfiltertype).

 **Returns:**
 int